Superior Dam: Description

 The Superior Dam is located in southwestern Superior Township about 1.5 mi from the city of Ann Arbor.
 The Superior Dam is approximately 43 mi from the Huron River mouth at Lake Erie.
 The Geddes Dam is 2.5 mi upstream, and the Peninsular Paper Dam is 1.5 mi downstream.
-When the dam was completed, the resulting flooding created an unnamed reservoir of 93 acres.
+When the dam was completed, the resulting flooding created a reservoir of 93 acres.
 The reservoir has no official name but is sometimes referred to as the Superior Pond or Superior Impoundment.
 It sits at an elevation of 730 ft above sea level and has an average depth of 22.4 ft.
 The river narrows at this point, and the dam has a discharge capacity of 17,200 cuft/s.

-The reservoir and the downstream portion of the dam are open to the public, but there are no developed pathways or roads leading to the river at this point.
-Foot paths are cut through the woods leading to the west side of the river and the dam.
-The east side of the dam contains the hydroelectric plant and is not accessible to the public at any point.
-The crosswalk over the dam is also restricted.
+The reservoir and the downstream portion of the dam are accessible to the public via nature trails maintained by the nearby Ann Arbor campus of St. Joseph Mercy Hospital, including access to a canoe portage on the west side of the dam.
+However, the dam itself in not open to the public.
+The powerhouse and a substation connecting the dam to the grid are located on the east side of the dam, accessible to authorized personnel by a catwalk.

 The dam is one of four dams owned by the city of Ann Arbor.
 The other dams are the Geddes Dam, Argo Dam, and Barton Dam.
 Only Argo Dam and Barton Dam are actually within the city of Ann Arbor.
 Geddes Dam is within Ann Arbor Township.

 Hydroelectricity

 The Superior Station Hydroelectric Plant was constructed alongside the dam in 1920.
 The facility was built by the Detroit Edison Company.
 The generating station only provides a very small portion of Ann Arbor's energy supply.
-In 1957, the plant supplied 30 MW of power, just under 6% of the city's energy usage for the year.
+In 1957, the four plants supplied 38 GWh of electricity, just under 6% of the city's energy usage for the year.
 Most other energy sources came from near Detroit.
 The Detroit Edison Company decommissioned the site in 1963 and sold it to the city of Ann Arbor.
 The city restored the facility and put it back into service in 1986.
 Soon after, the city entered into a 50-year contract to sell the energy back to the Detroit Edison Company to supply electricity for Ann Arbor's power grid.

 Today, only the Superior Dam and Barton Dam have active hydroelectric facilities serving Ann Arbor.
-Combined, the two dams produce 6,000 Mwh of power annually to Ann Arbor.
+Combined, the two dams produce 6 GWh of electricity annually.
 There are currently four active hydroelectric dams along the Huron River: Barton, Superior, Ford Lake, and French Landing.

 In a report published by the Huron River Watershed Council in 2019, they noted that the dam "does not generate enough electricity to cover its own annual maintenance and operating costs."
 Studies are being conducted on the feasibility of removing the dam—a fate that has already been determined for the decommissioned Peninsular Paper Dam 1.5 mi downstream.